 - It is a normal practice not to lash or unlash any closer than at least 3 containers widths away from another co-worker.

 - Always work in pairs when handling rods and turnbuckles.

 - Always walk the bars up, slide them down and control the rods at all time.

 - Do not leave or throw the rod or other equipment until you are sure that it is safe to do so and no one is around the vicinity.

-- Do not loose a turnbuckle and leave the rods hanging.
-When securing a rod, turnbuckle must be tightened right away.
+- Do not lose a turnbuckle and leave the rods hanging.
+When securing a rod, the turnbuckle must be tightened right away.

 - Always report defective lashing gear, defective ship’s railing, or any other inadequate structure or system involved in the operation to the concerned person or ship’s staff.